Personal: Birth date: February 18, 1933

 Was a part of the New York avant-garde scene and the Fluxus movement, which was founded by conceptual artist George Maciunas, and included La Monte Young, Diane Wakoski and Walter De Maria.

-As of 2019, Ono has fought the parole of her husband's convicted killer, Mark David Chapman, ten times according to her attorney, out of concern for her personal safety.
+As of 2017, Ono has fought the parole of her husband's convicted killer, Mark David Chapman, nine times, out of concern for her personal safety.

 Has won two Grammy Awards, one as an artist and producer (1981) and the other as a video producer (2000).